House of Hancock: Reception

-The first episode aired on 8 February 2015 at 8:45 on the Nine Network, against Ten’s NCIS: New Orleans.
+The first episode aired on 8 February 2015 at 8:45 on the Nine Network, against Ten's NCIS: New Orleans.
 The Telemovie is split into two parts shown over two Sundays.

 Awards and nominations

 Controversy

 Controversy over House of Hancock being defamatory has been a worry of Gina Rinehart since it premiered on the Nine Network.
 Rinehart has accused the show of being incorrect.
-Since then, Gina Rinehart has taken legal action, for which her lawyers have been contacted about this defamatory and tried to stop part 2 from airing.
+Since then, Gina Rinehart has taken legal action.
 On 24 February 2017 the Nine Network forced to release a carefully worded apology to Gina Rinehart for its inaccuracies and agreed not to release the TV series again on DVD, stream or sell it overseas.